Best Things to Do in Munich in Winter + Travel Tips

-One of the greatest things to do in Munich during winter is to take a look at the city from above.
+One of the most incredible things to do is to take a look at the city from above.

 If you are visiting Munich in December, then shopping is probably on your mind.
-In the case of Christmas gifts, the Christmas markets I already mentioned are a great place to start.
+For Christmas gifts, the Christmas markets I already mentioned are a great place to start.
 But if you wanted to do more general shopping, then the city center is great for all kinds of shopping.

 After the holidays, there are many great sales and discounts to entice post-Christmas shopping.
 So visit the stores, markets, and shops for some great buys to bring home with you.